-The following table sets forth information as of March 31, 2018 regarding the individuals who serve as our executive officers and directors, including the three nominees for election to the Class I positions on the board of directors at the annual general meeting.
+The following table sets forth information as of March 31, 2019 regarding the individuals who serve as our executive officers and directors, including the three nominees for election to the Class II positions on the board of directors at the annual general meeting.

-^{} Nominee for election as Class I director at the annual general meeting.
+^{} Nominee for election as Class II director at the annual general meeting.

 Richard A. Navarre has been a director of Civeo since June 2014 and currently serves as Chairman of the board of directors of Civeo.
 Mr. Navarre served as the President and Chief Commercial Officer of Peabody Energy Corporation from February 2008 until he retired in June 2012.
 He previously served as the Peabody Energy Corporation Executive Vice President of Corporate Development and Chief Financial Officer from July 2006 to January 2008 and as Chief Financial Officer from October 1999 to June 2008.
 Mr. Navarre currently provides advisory services to the energy industry and investment firms.
-Mr. Navarre is currently an independent director, member of the audit committee and Chairman of Conflicts Committee for Natural Resource Partners LP (NYSE: NRP), independent director and member of audit committee for Arch Coal (NYSE:ARCH) and was past Chairman of the Board for United Coal Company, LLC.
+Mr. Navarre is currently an independent director, member of the audit committee and Chairman of Conflicts Committee for Natural Resource Partners LP (NYSE: NRP), independent director, chairman of the compensation committee, and member of the nominating and governance committee for Arch Coal, Inc. (NYSE:ARCH), and independent director and Chairman of the board of directors of Covia Corporation (NYSE:CVIA) and was previously the Chairman of the board of directors of United Coal Company, LLC.
 He is a member of the Hall of Fame of the College of Business at Southern Illinois University-Carbondale, and a member of the Board of Advisors of the College of Business and Administration.
 Mr. Navarre is a Certified Public Accountant and received his B.S. in Accounting from Southern Illinois University-Carbondale.

 Bradley J. Dodson has been President and Chief Executive Officer and director of Civeo since May 2014.
-Mr. Dodson held several executive positions with Oil States International, Inc., a global provider of integrated energy systems and solutions, from March 2001 to May 2014, including serving as Executive Vice President, Accommodations from December 2013 to May 2014, Senior Vice President, Chief Financial Officer and Treasurer from April 2010 to December 2013, Vice President, Chief Financial Officer and Treasurer from May 2006 to April 2010, Vice President, Corporate Development from March 2003 to May 2006 and Director of Business Development from March 2001 to February 2003.
+Mr. Dodson held several executive positions with Oil States International, Inc. ("Oil States"), a global provider of integrated energy systems and solutions, from March 2001 to May 2014, including serving as Executive Vice President, Accommodations from December 2013 to May 2014, Senior Vice President, Chief Financial Officer and Treasurer from April 2010 to December 2013, Vice President, Chief Financial Officer and Treasurer from May 2006 to April 2010, Vice President, Corporate Development from March 2003 to May 2006 and Director of Business Development from March 2001 to February 2003.
 From June 1998 to March 2001, Mr. Dodson served in several positions for L.E.
 Simmons & Associates, Incorporated, a private equity firm specializing in oilfield service investments.
 From July 1996 to June 1998, Mr. Dodson worked in the mergers and acquisitions group of Merrill Lynch & Co.
-He holds a M.B.A. degree from the University of Texas at Austin and a B.A. degree in economics from Duke University.
+He holds a M.B.A. degree from The University of Texas at Austin and a B.A. degree in economics from Duke University.

 Frank C. Steininger has served as Executive Vice President, Chief Financial Officer and Treasurer of Civeo since March 2018.
 From May 2014 to February 2018, Mr. Steininger served as Senior Vice President, Chief Financial Officer and Treasurer of Civeo.
 From March 2014 to May 2014, Mr. Steininger was a consultant to Oil States.
 From August 1980 to March 2014, Mr. Steininger worked for PricewaterhouseCoopers LLP ("PwC"), where he was admitted to the partnership in 1991.
+From

-From 1997 to 2014, Mr. Steininger was an Assurance Partner in PwC's Global Energy practice.
-He holds a B.S. degree in accounting from the University of Akron.
+1997 to 2014, Mr. Steininger was an Assurance Partner in PwC's Global Energy practice.
+He holds a B.S. degree in accounting